Causal Analysis at Extreme Quantiles with Application to London Traffic Flow Data: Abstract

 \section{Abstract}

 Transport engineers employ various interventions to enhance traffic-network performance.
-Recent emphasises on cycling as a sustainable travel mode aims to reduce traffic congestion.
-Quantifying the impacts of Cycle Superhighways is complicated due to the non-random assignment of such intervention over the transport network and heavy-tailed distribution of traffic flow.
-Treatment effects on asymmetric and heavy tailed distributions are better reflected at extreme tails rather than at averages or intermediate quantiles.
-In such situations, standard methods for estimating quantile treatment effects at the extremes can provide misleading inference due to the high variability of estimates.
-In this work, we propose a novel method which incorporates a heavy tailed component in the outcome distribution to estimate the extreme tails and simultaneously employs quantile regression to model the bulk part of the distribution utilising a state-of-the-art technique.
-Simulation results show the superiority of the proposed method over existing estimators for quantile causal effects at extremes in the case of heavy tailed distributions.
-The analysis of London transport data utilising the proposed method indicates that the traffic flow increased substantially after the Cycle Superhighway came into operation.
-The findings can assist government agencies in effective decision making to avoid high consequence events and improve network performance.
+Quantifying the impacts of Cycle Superhighways is complicated due to the non-random assignment of such an intervention over the transport network.
+Treatment effects on asymmetric and heavy-tailed distributions are better reflected at extreme tails rather than at the median.
+We propose a novel method to estimate the treatment effect at extreme tails incorporating heavy-tailed features in the outcome distribution.
+The analysis of London transport data using the proposed method indicates that the extreme traffic flow increased substantially after Cycle Superhighways came into operation.